IngeborgvanKeulen/IMLMAS/README.md

-# master_thesis
+# IMLMAS (Intelligent Money Laundering Multi-Agent System)
-This repository contains the code used for the master thesis "Hiding Money Laundering with an Intelligent Multi-Agent Systems Simulation" from Ingeborg van Keulen.
+This repository contains the code used for the master thesis "Hiding Money Laundering with an Intelligent Multi-Agent System Simulation" from Ingeborg van Keulen.
 It heavily relies on AMLSim (see https://github.com/IBM/AMLSim).

 ## Prerequisites